 Last night, my family attended a Bloggers Night at Chase Field to enjoy the Arizona Diamondbacks game against the San Francisco Giants.
 This was our first time at Chase Field, and it was my kids' first baseball game!
 I want to share some bits and pieces from our experience bringing 4 kids to the ballpark, as well as some tips and tricks for making the experience amazing when your family visits as well!

 There are a couple reasons to arrive early.
 First, you will beat the traffic, find parking easier, and not stress if you get lost, forget something in the car, or some other typical-parenting-disaster occurs.
 Second, as soon as the gates open, the Sandlot opens, providing the kids with opportunities to play and keep occupied while you wait for the game to begin.
+Getting there earlier will also mean that you have time to sort out your fantasy baseball team before the game begins; click here if you are still yet to sign up to a fantasy baseball league.

 This falls under the “cool stuff for kids” category.
 Located in the upper concourse, The Sandlot includes activities for kids of all ages including a soft-structure toddler play area (for kids under 36″ tall), a playground with slides (for kids 3+ years old and under 48″ tall), a whiffle ball field and a batting cage!